 My research took about two weeks.
-In between this time, I still visited my dad and talked to the cancer health team on the best ways to manage the condition.
-My dad’s health wasn’t deteriorating much since he was suffering from small cell lung cancer which was in the limited stage.
+In between this time, I still visited my dad and talked to the cancer health team on the best ways to manage the health condition.
+My dad’s health wasn’t deteriorating much since he was suffering from small cell lung cancer; which was in the limited stage.
 Together with other members of the family, we discussed about the available options and we decided to settle for wedge resection or segmentectomy.

 Adopting a Love for Books

-The surgery was successful but eventually my dad passed four months later despite the palliative care and support that he received after the surgery.
+The surgery was successful.
+But eventually my dad passed four months later despite the palliative care and support that he received after the surgery.
 Whatever prevailed, I still believe that it was the will of God.
 We had to soldier on.
 We all had tried all our best.

 After his demise, I found myself visiting the library frequently.
 Maybe it was the best way that could help me forget the loss of losing a loved one or it might have been induced by the experience that I had when I was researching on the best ways to save my dad when he was at the hospital ailing.

-I soon realized that I had a love for books and loved to read anything which concerned nature and affected humans.
+I soon realized that I had a love for books and loved to read anything; which concerned nature and affected humans.
 Since then, I have been an avid reader.
 Today, I have one room in my house that I converted to become a home library and have got thousands of books in my shelves.
-Reading has not only been a culture to me since then but a big source of inspiration.
+Reading has not only been a culture to me since then.
+But a big source of inspiration.